Is Pore Size Genetic?

 Simply put, our so-called "skin pores" are actually small openings of hair follicles and sweat glands that are mostly visible to the naked eye.

-One of the questions I get from my patients is "Is pore size genetic?"
+One of the questions we get from patients is "Is pore size genetic?"

 There are not a lot of studies touching on how pore size is determined at birth but many conclude that genetics play a big role.